Policies and Procedures

 A student must have an intake interview in the Office of Disability Services, and provide proper documentation regarding his/her disability, in order for a student to be registered in the Office of Disability Services.
 This disability must be considered to be permanent and life-altering.

 - Proper documentation for a physical/medical disability is considered to be a letter from a medical doctor describing the disability, and if possible, including recommendations for "reasonable accommodations."

 - Proper documentation for a learning disability is considered to be a complete psychological evaluation performed by a registered psychologist or psychiatrist within the last three years, unless an exception is made by the Director of Special Services.

 - If the documentation provided by the student is determined not to be adequate, the student will be notified concerning this finding.
-The student is able to meet with the Director or Assistant Director of the Office of Special Services to assist the student in acquiring proper documentation.
+The student is able to meet with the Director or Associate Director of the Office of Disability Services to assist the student in acquiring proper documentation.

 - Duquesne University does not provide any type of evaluations, but will recommend outside agencies to students, upon request.

 Letters To Faculty